 Health Equity Index Timeline

-Below is a timeline of when the HEI will start measuring social risk factor data, when it will impact Star Ratings and when CMS will eliminate the current Reward factor.
+Below is a timeline of when the Health Equity Index will start measuring social risk factor data, when it will impact Star Ratings and when CMS will eliminate the current Reward factor.

 Health Equity: Areas of Impact